pisinger/pisinger.github.io/_posts/2025-08-01-demystifying-konnectivity-in-k8s.md

 When internal admission webhooks are deployed as services within the cluster, they are typically accessed via cluster DNS or service IPs.
 In managed k8s environments where the API server runs outside the cluster, the API server leverages `Konnectivity` to securely reach these internal services.
 This ensures seamless communication without requiring direct network access to the cluster.

 > Note: You can use Inspektor Gadget to observe network traffic and verify that the API server communicates with internal admission webhooks via Konnectivity.
-While the requests to the Konnectivity Agent aren't directly visible due to already existing connection using this approach, you can inspect the outbound connections from the agent pod to the Admission Webhook service and its backing pods <https://inspektor-gadget.io/docs/latest/gadgets/trace_tcp>.
+While the requests to the Konnectivity Agent aren't directly visible due to already existing connection using this approach, you can inspect the outbound connections from the agent pod to the Admission Webhook service and its backing pods. <https://inspektor-gadget.io/docs/latest/gadgets/trace_tcp>
 {: .prompt-tip}

 ```bash